-Mo Erlich was the co-founder of the Great Southeast Emporium and Music Hall.
+Mo Erlich and Bob DuLong were the owners of the Hall from day 1 till the day we closed.
 Robin Conant was the Genreal Manager, Stephen Dell was the Assistant Manager, David Kam was the Emporium Manager, & Harold Dodson was the Sound Manager.

 The opening night act was Jonathon Edwards (only 4 people showed up) but the next night was better.